-If patient has had thrombolysis, delay aspirin initiation for 24 hours.
-After the initial stat dose of aspirin, further antiplatelet therapy should be prescribed according to the NHSGGC Stroke Antiplatelet Guidelines (see NHSGGC StaffNet, Clinical Guidelines Electronic Resource Directory and search under 'Cardiovascular system').
+If patient has had thrombolysis, delay aspirin initiation for 24 hours and ensure follow up CT brain scan is done before aspirin is administered.
+After the initial stat dose of aspirin, further antiplatelet therapy should be prescribed as per guidance in Secondary Prevention of Stroke and TIA.

 If CT scan shows haemorrhage:

 - Check urgent coagulation screen and discuss treatment of coagulopathies with consultant.

 - Stop all antithrombotics or anticoagulants patient may have been on previously, and consider anticoagulant reversal – should be discussed with consultant.

 If CT scan shows an alternative pathology (e.g. tumour, subdural haematoma), discuss with consultant.

 In the event of deterioration after admission, re-examine and specifically:

 - Check oxygenation and correct hypoxaemia with oxygen supplementation and postural change.